-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Calgary-based Encana said its net profit slipped to $294-million or 30 cents per share in the quarter ended Sept.
 30, from $317-million or 37 cents per share, a year earlier.
 Total oil and gas production fell to 284,000 barrels of oil equivalent per day

 CGI Group says it earned $208.5-million or 70 cents per diluted share for the quarter, down from $274.4-million or 89 cents per share a year ago, The most recent quarter included $65.3-million in restructuring costs and $1.9 million in acquisition-related and integration costs.
 Excluding those charges, CGI says it earned $275.7 million or 93 cents per share for the quarter, The Canadian Press reports.
+Encana's U.S.-listed shares fell 2 per cent in premarket trading.

-U.S. burger chain Wendy's Co on Wednesday reported a smaller-than-expected rise in third-quarter sales at established restaurants in North America, as hurricanes hit traffic at restaurants in Florida and Texas Same-restaurant sales in North America rose 2 percent.
+U.S. burger chain Wendy's Co. on Wednesday reported a smaller-than-expected rise in third-quarter sales at established restaurants in North America, as hurricanes hit traffic at restaurants in Florida and Texas Same-restaurant sales in North America rose 2 percent.
 Analysts on average were expecting same-store sales to rise 2.4 percent, according to research firm Consensus Metrix Net income fell to $14.3-million, or 6 cents per share, from $48.9-million, or 18 cents per share, in the quarter ended Oct.
 1, in part due to higher commodity costs and tax rate.
+Its shares fell 5 per cent in premarket trading.

-China's Tencent now holds a 12-per-cent stake in Snapchat operator Snap Inc, Snap said on Wednesday, turning over a 20-per-cent slide in the U.S. company's share price after badly received third quarter results.
+China's Tencent now holds a 12-per-cent stake in Snapchat operator Snap Inc., Snap said on Wednesday, turning over a 20-per-cent slide in the U.S. company's share price after badly received third quarter results.
 Snap's announcement of the stake taken by Tencent Holdings Ltd, one of China's biggest tech and investment firms and among the world's biggest video games makers, came in a regulatory filing and follow reports dating back to 2012 that the Chinese company had invested in Snap.

 Agrium Inc., the world's biggest farm retailer, reported a bigger-than-expected quarterly loss after the markets closed Tuesday as demand for its products was reduced by severe dry weather in Australia and Canada.
 The company cut its full-year forecast for earnings per share from continuing operations to between $4.65 and $4.80, from its previous estimate of $4.75 to $5.25, on expectations of dry weather in Australia and parts of Brazil.
 Expenses rose 4.5 per cent due to maintenance turnarounds at the company's production facilities and higher natural gas input costs.
+Snap shares fell 12.3 per cent in premarket trading.

 Sidney Toledano, the long-serving chief executive of LVMH-owned fashion label Christian Dior, is set to step down, a source familiar with the matter said on Wednesday, confirming an earlier Bloomberg News report.
 Toledano, 66, will be replaced by Pietro Beccari, the CEO of Fendi, which is another brand owned by LVMH, Bloomberg added.
 It was not clear when the changes would happen.